JustTheCoolest/vitc-egateway-redirect/README.md

 ## Usage

 - Click on the extension icon in the toolbar.
-- The extension will automatically modify the URL and redirect to the new URL.
+- The extension will automatically rewrite the URL and redirect to the VIT Chennai library egateway version of the site.

 ## Contributing

 Feel free to submit issues or pull requests for improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
+Contact me if you are interested to contribute but don't know how to.